Brazil women's national futsal team

-The Brazil women's national futsal team represents Brazil in international futsal competitions and is controlled by the Brazilian Futsal Confederation or Confederação Brasileira de Futebol de Salão.
+The Brazil women's national futsal team represents Brazil in international futsal competitions and is controlled by the Brazilian Football Confederation (CBF).
+The CBF has managed the futsal national teams program since 2021, taking over from the Brazilian Futsal Confederation (CBFS).

 Brazil has played in all Women's Futsal World Tournaments and won all six tournaments.
+The 'Seleção' greatest achievement was being the first ever champion at FIFA Futsal Women’s World Cup.